 Leaving a dog outside in winter may make your pet one of those “annoying dogs,” too.

 Your dog will vocalize for exercise and stimulation because they are uncomfortable, lonely, and cold.

 5. Not Immune to Angry Neighbors

-The nuisance barking?
-It’s only the beginning.
-Most neighborhoods are infiltrated with dog lovers and when they believe that a dog is being mistreated (for example, keeping dogs outside in winter when the temperatures are unsafely cold), they won’t hesitate to act.
+They won't hesitate to act when they believe that a dog is being mistreated (for example, keeping dogs outside in winter when the temperatures are unsafely cold).

 6. Modern Dogs are Far Removed from Wolves

 We have domesticated dogs for the past 10,000 years.

 That means that dogs have advanced with 10,000 years of evolution.

 During this time, modern canines have become reliant on people and adjusted to domestic living.